-The Washington region is further reopening in the coming days [June 12 and forward], and although health officials warned that the coronavirus pandemic is far from over, Maryland and Northern Virginia are letting more businesses resume after months of closures, moving fully into Phase II.
+The Washington region is further reopening in the coming days [June 12 and forward], and although health officials warned that the coronavirus pandemic is far from over, The District of Columbia (DC), Maryland and Northern Virginia are letting more businesses resume after months of closures, as they move fully into Phases II & III.

 - From The Washington Post, June 10, 2020, By Ovetta Wiggins, Erin Cox, Patricia Sullivan and Dana Hedgpeth~ Maryland Gov. Larry Hogan (R) announced Wednesday [June 10] that the state’s day cares, gyms, malls, school buildings, casinos and amusement parks can reopen within the next 10 days — an extension of its Phase 2 reopening.
 Restaurants will be able to offer indoor dining with 50 percent capacity. . . .
 Northern Virginia will enter Phase 2 on Friday [June 12], joining other parts of the state.

 - A June 9, 2020 Washington Post article by Patricia Sullivan, Dana Hedgpeth and Lauren Lumpkin, stated that Northern Virginia and Richmond will move to the next phase of shutdown recovery starting Friday, Gov. Ralph Northam announced, as data shows the novel coronavirus appears to be slowing its spread across the region.
 To read more about Covid-19 updates in Virginia, click here: https://www.virginia.gov/coronavirus/ .